jpgill86/neurotic/docs/metadata.rst

 Amplitude Discriminators
 ------------------------

-Spikes with peaks that fall within amplitude windows given by ``amplitude_discriminators`` can be automatically detected by *neurotic* on the basis of amplitude alone.
+Spikes with peaks (or troughs) that fall within amplitude windows given by ``amplitude_discriminators`` can be automatically detected by *neurotic* on the basis of amplitude.
 Note that amplitude discriminators are only applied if fast loading is off (``lazy=False``).

 Detected spikes are indicated on the signals with markers, and spike trains are displayed in a raster plot.
 Optionally, a color may be specified for an amplitude discriminator using a single letter color code (e.g., ``'b'`` for blue or ``'k'`` for black) or a hexadecimal color code (e.g., ``'1b9e77'``).

+The algorithm can detect either peaks or troughs in the signal.
+When both the lower and upper bounds for amplitude windows are positive, the default behavior is to detect peaks.
+When both are negative, the default is to detect troughs.
+These defaults can be overridden using `type: trough` or `type: peak`, respectively.
+This is useful when, for example, detecting subthreshold excitatory postsynaptic potentials.
+If the signs of the bounds differ, explicit specification of the type is required.

 In addition to restricting spike detection for a given unit to an amplitude window, detection can also be limited in time to overlap with epochs with a